Surgical wound care advice following your arterio-venous fistula ligation

 What sort of wound problems may I have?

-You may have developed an infection, if your wound becomes:
+- You may have developed an infection, if your wound becomes: - red

-The vein that was left in place can sometimes cause thrombophlebitis.
+- Thrombophlebitis.
+Your fistula has been ligated (tied off), and the vein that was your fistula has been disconnected but left in place.
+Depending on the size of your original fistula, your surgeon may use different techniques to do this.
+As a result, the advice your surgeon gives you after surgery will depend on your individual case. - The vein that was left in place can sometimes cause thrombophlebitis.
 Thrombophlebitis is a condition that causes a blood clot to form and block one or more veins, often in the legs.
 The condition affects superficial veins, which are veins that are close to the surface of the body.
 This is different from deep vein thrombosis (DVT).
 After fistula ligation surgery, thrombophlebitis can be caused by blood left in the old vein clotting.
-The clot is usually slowly dissolved by your body, and will eventually settle.
+The clot is usually slowly dissolved by your body, and will eventually settle. - Symptoms can include the following. - Itching

 When can I go back to my usual activities?